-Pavload depends on the car's kerb weight.
-The total of the weight of the passengers and all accessories, e.g. towbar, reduces the car's pavload by a corresponding weight.
+Payload depends on the car's kerb weight.
+The total of the weight of the passengers and all accessories, e.g. towbar, reduces the car's payload by a corresponding weight.
 For more detailed information, see Weights (p.
-404).
+424).

-If the towing bracket is mounted by Volvo. then the car is delivered with the necessary equipment for driving with a trailer.
+If the towing bracket is mounted by Volvo, then the car is delivered with the necessary equipment for driving with a trailer.

-- The car's towing bracket must be of an approved type. - If the towbar is retrofitted, check with ٠ your Volvo dealer that the car is fully equipped for driving with a trailer. - Distribute the load on the trailer so that the weight on the towing bracket complies with the specified maximum towball load. - Increase the tyre pressure to the recommended pressure for a full load.
+- The car's towing bracket must be of an approved type. - If the towbar is retrofitted, check with your Volvo dealer that the car is fully equipped for driving with a trailer. - Distribute the load on the trailer so that the weight on the towing bracket complies with the specified maximum towball load. - Increase the tyre pressure to the recommended pressure for a full load.
 For information on the tyre pressure, see Tyres approved tyre pressures (p.
-416). - The engine is loaded more heavily than usual when driving with a trailer. - Do not tow a heavy trailer when the car is brand new.
-Wait until it has been driven at least 1000 km.
+443). - The engine is loaded more heavily than usual when driving with a trailer.